zendframework/zend-eventmanager/doc/book/aggregates.md

 detach(EventManagerInterface $events);
 ```

-You can attach them to the event manager in one of two ways:

-- By passing an instance of `Zend\EventManager\EventManager` to your listener's
-  `attach()` method.
-- By passing the aggregate to `Zend\EventManager\EventManager::attachAggregate()`

-The latter essentially passes the event manager instance to the aggregate's
+To attach an aggregate to an event manager, you pass the event manager to the
-`attach()` method.
+aggregate's `attach()` method; in that method, you will then attach listeners to
+the events you are interested in.

 ## Implementation